ranhai613/FTL-MV-Choice-Info/README.md

 ## Running the script

-You can find it in `scripts/`
+You can find it in `scripts/`.

 The script is written in Python3.11 and managed by poetry.
 To install poetry, just enter `pip install poetry`.
-And you can install dependencies by entering `poetry install`.
+And you can install dependencies by `poetry install`.

 To make packages, run `python scripts/package.py`.
 After the packaging process, you will see the mod in `packages/`.

-If you want to tune params for each event, edit value of class field `priority` in `scripts/event.py`.
+If you want to tune params for each event, edit value of class field `priority` in `scripts/events.py`.